 the forward No. 1 Hatch opening at 0555 hours on Tuesday 12 January 2010

 The wreck of the Centaur is listed as a war grave and is protected under the Commonwealth's Historic Shipwrecks Act 1976.
 On 15 January 2010, the Australian Government announced that an exclusion zone of 200 hectares has been established around the wreck of the hospital ship Centaur.
 Anyone wanting to enter the exclusion zone will need a permit.
 The Government will protect the wreck from damage and the removal of relics and use Coast Watch and Customs agencies to police the requirements.

-Queensland Premier Anna Bligh announced on 4 April 2010 that a National Service of Thanksgiving and Remembrance will be held at St John's Cathedral, Ann Street, Brisbane on 2 March 2010 at 11 AM.
+Queensland Premier Anna Bligh announced on 4 April 2010 that a National Service of Thanksgiving and Remembrance was to be held at St John's Cathedral, Ann Street, Brisbane on 2 March 2010 at 11 AM.

-This is the first of two major commemorations following the discovery of the AHS Centaur.
+This was the first of two major commemorations following the discovery of the AHS Centaur.